All-optical switching at the two-photon limit with interference-localized states: Introduction

 The article is structured as follows.
 Firstly, in Sec.~\ref{sec:three_site}, we discuss general conditions for localization in a three-site model, and demonstrate the switching concept by using the notable special case of a single Stub lattice unit cell.
 We compare the single and the two-particle dynamics in both the closed and the open operation of the switch.
-In order to illustrate the generality of the switching concept, Sec.~\ref{sec:diamond} illustrates the switch by the means of the diamond chain, which is known for its Aharonov-Bohm cages.
-In Sec.~\ref{sec:understanding}, we discuss simple theoretical models to understand the switch dynamics and give expressions for the switching time and contrast at various limits.
-Section~\ref{sec:experiments} discusses potential experimental platforms to realize the switching concept.
+Section~\ref{sec:diamond} illustrates the switch in the diamond chain, which is known for its Aharonov-Bohm cages, and Sec.~\ref{sec:experiments} discusses potential experimental platforms to realize the switching concept.
 In Sec.~\ref{sec:comparison}, we compare the switch to non-linear Mach-Zehnder interferometer and other switching paradigms.
 We discuss the results and conclude in Sec.~\ref{sec:conclusions}.